yeojz/otplib/packages/otplib/README.md

 > The One-Time Password (OTP) library

-TypeScript-first implementation of HOTP/TOTP with automatic crypto backend detection for optimal performance across Node.js, browsers, and edge environments.
+TypeScript-first library for HOTP and TOTP / Authenticator with multi-runtime and plugin support

 ## Breaking Changes (v13)